 These examples are just the tip of the iceberg.
 Research published in the Journal of Abnormal Psychology finds that, within the past decade, the number of youth with mental health disorders has more than doubled.

 What’s more concerning is these numbers aren’t an accurate reflection of how many kids have a mental illness, since the majority of cases actually go unreported.
-According to a 2019 study published in JAMA Pediatrics, about half of all of the children with a mental health disorder did not receive the necessary treatment for their condition from a mental health professional.
-It's a stark reminder that far too many youth are struggling emotionally, psychologically and physically.
+According to a 2019 study published in JAMA Pediatrics, about half of all children with a mental health disorder did not receive the necessary treatment for their condition from a mental health professional.
+It's a stark reminder that far too many youths are struggling emotionally, psychologically, and physically.

 For these kids, the pressure of the holidays can worsen and exacerbate their conditions.

-Here's what I'd suggest to help your child find peace during the holidays:
+Here's what I'd suggest helping your child find peace during the holidays:

 Find the Calm in the Storm